programminghistorian/jekyll/lessons/working-with-text-files.md

 ------------

 In this lesson you will learn how to manipulate text files using Python.
-This includes opening, closing, reading from, and writing to .txt files.
+This includes opening, closing, reading from, and writing to `.txt`{.filename} files.

 The next few lessons will involve downloading a web page from the Internet and reorganizing the contents into useful chunks of